dryty93/Portfolio/readme.md

     earned achievements.
 These are awarded based on contributions\
     to the community in the form of providing responses to unanswered\
     questions in your preferred Area of Interest (AOI).
 Asking questions\
-    requires the exchange of Chi
+    requires the exchange of Chi.

     Displayed below is a
     *User's* profile page.